PalmStudio/Biophysics_database_palm/README.md

 - [ ] Check all data
 - [ ] Make a release of the data on Zenodo
 - [ ] Use https://github.com/JuliaImages/ExifViewer.jl now that https://github.com/JuliaImages/ExifViewer.jl/issues/17 is fixed
+- [ ] Make a zenodo for 00-data/LiDAR/LiDAR_data.tar.bz2
+- [ ] Make a zenodo for 00-data/thermal_camera_images/images.tar.bz2
 - [ ] Reconstruct the plants in 3d:
-  - [ ] Separate each leaf and make a mesh for it.
+  - [x] Separate each leaf and make a mesh for it.
 Then identify it and name it accordingly.
-  - [ ] Make an OPF for each plant from this collection of leaf meshes, using them as ref. meshes with no transformation
+  - [x] Make an OPF for each plant from this collection of leaf meshes, using them as ref. meshes with no transformation
   - [ ] Add attributes such as SPAD and photosynthetic and conductance parameters.